ansys/scade-guitools/doc/source/user-guide/index.rst

 dialog boxes, settings pages or property pages.
 It defines a simple framework and addresses the following topics:

-* Build easily the controls in a consistent way
+* Building the controls easily and in a consistent way
-* Layout controls, especially for resizable pages
+* Controlling layout, especially for resizable pages
-* Manage the persistence of edited data
+* Managing the persistence of edited data

-A separate component, ``GuiHost`` allows grouping independent property pages into a single one, with a selector.
+A separate component, :ref:`guihost` allows grouping independent property pages into a single one, with a selector.
 This minimizes the number of property pages in the IDE while providing a certain consistency.

 Layout